michael-hartmann/caps/README.md

 With libcasimir you can compute the free Casimir energy in the plane-sphere geometry for arbitrary materials at zero and finite temperature.
-The library is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios of R/L~10'000.
+The library is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios up to R/L~10'000 (in some cases even higher!).

 ![experiments in the plane-sphere geometry](doc/manual/images/overview.png)